The Estate works with residents on major building works and maintenance

 You are entitled to ask to view the estimates, and all tender documentation, in full.

-After the 30-day period has expired, we will then award the contract for the works, taking account of any consultation responses.
-We will send a Notice of Contract to each relevant leaseholder, freeholder and the residents’ association, giving:
+After the 30-day period has expired under Stage 2, we will then award the contract for the works, taking account of any consultation responses.

 - contact details for our surveyor in charge of the contract.